miguelmartin75/yoloswag420/README.md

 TODO

 ## Tutorials
-Tutorials for the language are on the [wiki], well they will  be.
+Tutorials for the language are on the [wiki]; well they will  be.

 [wiki]: https://github.com/miguelishawt/yoloswag/wiki